nonsymplectic/system/README.md

 * secrets managed **exclusively via agenix**
 * minimal baselines composed into richer profiles

-This document defines the intended architecture and coding standards.
+This document defines the **normative architecture**.
+Code must be adapted to match it, not the other way around.

 ---